fefe33/PHP-functions/README.md

-<h1>random PHP files</h1>
+<h1>PHP functions for writing HTML</h1>
+<p>this repo is for php functions that generate and style HTML</p>
-this project contains some random PHP functions I wrote when I was bored. i intend to add more with time. these the current files/class definitions contained in this repo:
+these are the current files/class definitions contained in this repo:
 <ul>
   <li>tables.php</li>
 </ul>